cp-algorithms/cp-algorithms/src/others/15-puzzle.md

 ---
-title: 15 Puzzle Game: Existence Of The Solution
+title: 15 Puzzle Game - Existence Of The Solution
 hide:
   - navigation
 ---